gatsbyjs/gatsby/docs/docs/creating-a-sitemap.md

 **Note:** The siteUrl property must be defined and not left empty.

 Next run a build (`npm run build`) since the sitemap generation will only happen for production builds.
 This is all that's required to get a working sitemap with Gatsby!
-By default, the generated sitemap path is /sitemap.xml and will include all of your site’s pages, but of course the plugin exposes options to configure this default functionality.
+By default, the generated sitemap path is /sitemap.xml and will include all of your site's pages, but of course the plugin exposes options to configure this default functionality.

 ### Additional modifications